AWS Provider

 - managed Windows or WSL2 test machines on EC2 capacity;

-- EC2 Mac desktops through a configured Dedicated Host;
+- EC2 Mac desktops backed by a Dedicated Host;

 - broad Linux capacity with Spot and On-Demand fallback;

-Use Hetzner for cheaper Linux-only capacity.
-Use Static SSH when a known host already exists.
+Prefer Hetzner for cheaper Linux-only capacity, or Static SSH when a known host already exists.

 #Commands